Tata Steel assures no employees of Dutch unit to lose job: Labour union FNV Metaal

 ALSO READ

-Dutch Defence Minister to join International Yoga Day celebrations in the Netherlands
+Dutch Army, police personnel to showcase yoga asanas online on International Yoga Day